paulfairless/grails-lesscss-resources/README.markdown

 </code></pre>

 ###Import###
 LESS supports importing of other less/css files.
 This is supported in lesscss-resources.
-The import directive must use *double quotes* for the LESS compiler
+The import directive must use <b>double quotes</b> for the LESS compiler
 <pre><code>@import "imported_style.less";
 </code></pre>